nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 The final connection is the connection that performs the math operation.
 It goes from `MathSender` to `MathReceiver`.

-`Ref/Top/RefTopologyAppAi.xml`, can be added after the Scheduler Connection added above:
+`Ref/Top/RefTopologyAppAi.xml`, can be added after the Scheduler Connection which was inserted in the previous step:

 ```xml